 Aimed at guitarists taking their first steps in rock, this Slash-approved beginner model certainly offers the look of the Guns N' Roses guitarist's preferred instrument.
 It also features two of Epiphone's exceedingly powerful Ceramic Plus humbuckers; plus, built into the bridge pickup ring is a Shadow E-Tuner, activated via a small push- button on the ring – it's incredibly useful for first-timers to have a tuner close to hand at all times.

-The string height is plenty low for beginners, and the pickups are high-output enough for a decent rock guitar tone, even though the neck pickup is a little dark and underwhelming.
+During testing, we felt that the string height was plenty low for beginners, and the pickups are high-output enough for a decent rock guitar tone.
+The neck pickup did sound a little darker than expected, and as such was a little underwhelming.
 However, any misgivings you may have will be more than washed away by the great price.

 Read the full Epiphone Slash 'AFD' Les Paul Special-II review